kernelorg-mirror/linux_kernel_git_maz_arm-platforms/Documentation/arm64/booting.rst

   - The value of SCR_EL3.FIQ must be the same as the one present at boot time whenever the kernel is executing.

+  For all systems:
+  - If EL3 is present and the kernel is entered at EL2:

+    - SCR_EL3.HCE (bit 8) must be initialised to 0b1.

   For systems with a GICv3 interrupt controller to be used in v3 mode:
   - If EL3 is present: